msm-code/ghidralib/examples/README.md

 Not everything in life is interesting.
 Scripts here are mostly rewritten Ghidra examples, or very small deobfuscation scripts.

-* [SwitchOverride]: Fixup a switch statement at the pointer location.
+* [SwitchOverride](./SwitchOverride.py): Fixup a switch statement at the pointer location.

 ## Everyday use